ccllcc/disaster_pipe_project/README.md

 4. Run the app
 > At the project root folder run: <br>
 `python run.py` <br>
-Open the browser, in the address bar, go to `localhost:3001` the web should display the visualization
+Open the browser, in the address bar, go to `localhost:3001` the web should display the visualization.

+# Notes
+### Running ML pipeline time
+It took me more than 30 mins when training and fine-tuning the models using GridSearchCV with 6 combinations of parameters on my local machine based on RandomForestClassifier.
+It was more than 2 hours with K Nearest Neighbour classifier.

+### Acknowledgement
+[Udacity](https://www.udacity.com/) for building up such an comprehensive learning project, covering ETL, ML, text processing, web deployment.<br>
+[Figure Eight](https://appen.com/) for providing the original data.